Digging up the past — Fishers Island Prehistory

 Archaeology, the scientific recovery and analysis of those clues, has helped solve some of the mysteries surrounding Fishers Island’s earliest inhabitants.
 Who were they?
 When did they come?
 Why did they come?
 What did they do here?

 Archaeological evidence indicates Fishers Island has been the scene of human occupation for at least 8,000 years.
 This occupation began with Native American hunters and gatherers who visited the Island periodically for many centuries before John Winthrop, Jr. assumed ownership in the mid-1640’s.
 Many of the prehistoric Native American sites that have been investigated on the Island were relatively small seasonal campsites, occupied briefly and sometimes repeatedly over the years by Indian families or small bands of families.
+At one site archaeologists found evidence of year-round habitation.
 Other sites were shell heaps, fishing stations, inland hunting camps, or even workshops where quartz beach rocks were made into stone tools.

-The Archaeology Gallery of the Henry L. Ferguson Museum presents current knowledge about these Native people.
+The Charles B. Ferguson Archaeology Gallery of the Henry L. Ferguson Museum presents current knowledge about these Native people.
 It is the result of extensive research done by archaeologists—both amateur and professional–as well as geologists, biologists, botanists and historians.

 Pioneering investigations into Fishers Island prehistory were begun in the early twentieth century by Henry L. Ferguson and his friends Harold J. Baker, Blair S. Williams, and William Shirley Fulton.
 In 1935, Mr. Ferguson published a summary report of their findings for the Museum of the American Indian, Heye Foundation, N.Y., of which he was a trustee.
 His report was titled: “Archeological Exploration of Fishers Island, New York.”